Robert Goldsand: Recordings

 Most of Goldsand's recordings appeared on the American Concert Hall Society label.
 Later, Goldsand recorded for the American Desto and Decca labels.
 Very few of these LP issues have reappeared on compact disc, although in recent years there have been some recordings which have been uploaded to YouTube.
+A three-compact-disc-set of live recordings from Goldsand's own collection and a selection of studio recordings was released by Marston Records in 2023.

 Death

 He died of diabetes in a Danbury, Connecticut nursing home, in 1991.